quintans/eventsourcing/README.md

 CQRS is an application architecture pattern often used with event sourcing.

+### Idempotent Consumers

+Since there is no guarantee that an event is only delivered once, it is important to make projections are Idempotent, meaning they will not process the same event twice.
+That is why that the event IDs is always incremental, allowing us to use a simple rule to check for the idempotency.

+Rule: For an aggregate, the current event ID must always be greater than the last one processed.

+We store the last processed event in the same record of the projection for that aggregate.

 ### Simple use

 By using this library player, a simple architecture can be achieved.
 The player polls the database for new events at a regular interval (should be less than 1 second), for events after a given event id and fans out to registered consumers.
 So we have one player serving multiple consumers.
 Consumer can be stopped and restart on demand.
 The projectors should take care of persisting the last handled event, so that in the case of a restart it will pick from the last known event.
-It is also important to note that for each projectors, can only be working in one instance at a given time, to guarantee that the events are processed in order (if and event is not processed in order we might end up with corrupt data).
+It is also important to note that for each projectors, can only be working in one instance at a given time, to guarantee that the events are processed in order (if an event is not processed in order we might end up with corrupt data).

 ![CQRS](cqrs-es-simple.png)